itsdsk/ledpage/README.md

-# disk display

-A way to play websites on a RGB LED matrix, mapped out in any position, connected to a Raspberry Pi and Arduino
+# 💿 💿 💿 💿

+Display anything with a URL on arbitrarily-mapped RGB LEDs.

+## Requirements

+Raspberry Pi, Arduino and addressable LEDs (e.g. NeoPixels, DotStars)